Melaleuca nervosa: Taxonomy and naming

 Fibrebark was first formally described in 1848 by John Lindley and given the name Callistemon nervosum.
 The description was published in Thomas L. Mitchell's Journal of an expedition to the interior of tropical Australia.
 (Callistemon nervosum is an orthographic variant of the correct spelling Callistemon nervosus.)
 The type specimen was collected by Thomas Mitchell "at Mitchell's Camp of 16th July, 1846, which is quite close to Mantua Downs on the Claude and Nogoa Rivers, south of Springsure, north Queensland."
 He described it as "a magnificent new crimson Callistemon, with its young flowers and leaves wrapped in wool".
 In 1944, Edwin Cheel changed the name to Melaleuca nervosa, the change published in Journal and Proceedings of the Royal Society of New South Wales.
 The specific epithet (nervosa) is a Latin word meaning "sinewy", referring to the distinctive leaf veins of this species.

 Callistemon nervosus is regarded as a synonym of Melaleuca nervosa by the Royal Botanic Gardens, Kew.

 Distribution and habitat

 This melaleuca is widespread in Queensland north of about Bundaberg, in the Northern Territory and the northern Kimberley in Western Australia.
 It occurs in a wide range of habitats including alluvium, sandy soils, along watercourses, in damp depressions and red sand dunes.

 Conservation

-Melaleuca nervosa is classified "not threatened" (in Western Australia) by the Government of Western Australia Department of Parks and Wildlife.
+Melaleuca nervosa is classified as not threatened (in Western Australia) by the Government of Western Australia Department of Parks and Wildlife.